andrewdavidmackenzie/flow/docs/developing/contributing.md

 [issue](https://github.com/users/andrewdavidmackenzie/projects/2/views/1) and try
 and fix it (I am not very good at labelling these, but will try)
 - adding to or correcting the docs and this guide
-- adding a new sample
+- adding a new example
 - improvements to the libraries, compiler, standard library, run-time
 - improvements to unit or integration tests
 - improvements to build processes